 Call-Out Sheet in Federal Prison:

-In the first days and weeks, the inmate will see his name on the call-out sheet frequently, as staff members will fill his day with appointments.
+In the first days and weeks, the person will see his name on the call-out sheet frequently, as staff members will fill his day with appointments.
 He may have to see personnel from the health-services department, from education, from psychology, and from other areas.

 - Loss of telephone privileges